Chota Nagpur Tenancy – CNT Act

 As a result of the Birsa movement, the Chota Nagpur Tenancy Act of 1908 was enacted.
 A missionary social worker named John Hoffmann was held accountable for the creation of the Act’s framework.
 The CNT Act is referenced in the constitution’s ninth timetable.
 As a result, judicial review is no longer possible.
 The CNT Act was updated for the final time in 1955, and it has now been amended a total of 26 times.
 Its existence, however, no longer prevents the violation of indigenous territory zones.
 In 2016, there were 20,000 cases of land recovery pending in Jharkhand.

-According to the CNT Act, if the property isn’t used for commercial or public purposes, such as colleges and hospitals, the government can revoke the land transfer.
+According to the CNT Act, if the property isn’t used for commercial or public Purposes, such as college and hospitals, the government can revoke the land transfer.

 In 1962, the CNT legislation was revised with the help of the Bihar government.
 The CNT Act was amended to include “economically weaker castes (EWCs)” from the SC and OBC classes in its provisions.
 Only the lands of Scheduled tribes (STs) were covered by the original CNT statute, and the power of land transfer was vested in the legitimate owner.
 Following notification of the modification, the list of backward training whose land became restricted per the CNT statute.